Peer-reviewed veterinary case report

 Plain-English summary

-A 1-year-old spayed female mixed-breed dog was brought in because she was having trouble controlling her urine, drinking and peeing a lot, and her urine was very diluted.
-Tests showed that she had high levels of certain liver enzymes, but an ultrasound and liver sample tests didn’t show any obvious problems.
-It turned out that she had ingested feces from another dog in the household that was taking carprofen, a medication.
-After stopping her access to the other dog's feces, her symptoms improved within a week, and follow-up tests showed her liver enzyme levels returned to normal five weeks later.
-Overall, the treatment was successful, and her health improved significantly.
+A 1-year-old spayed female mixed-breed dog was brought in for urinary incontinence, excessive thirst, and frequent urination.
+Tests showed high liver enzyme levels and low urine concentration, leading to the discovery of carprofen (a pain medication) in her system.
+It turned out she had been eating the feces of another dog in the house that was taking the medication.
+After preventing her from accessing the other dog's feces, her symptoms improved significantly within a week, and her liver enzyme levels returned to normal after five weeks.

 Abstract